fgcartographix/big-data-spring2017/week6/06_part1_front_end_environments.md

 #### ii.
 Add a Link

 Adding a link to your site is simple.
 To add a link, we use the a tag.
-The a tag defines a hyperlink that can be used to link from one page to another.
-HTML tags can have attributes.
-Attributes define and provide additional information about an element.
-To create a hyperlink, we use the href attribute of the a tag.
-The following line contains a link to the DUSP home page, and illustrates how you would set up a link.
-You can place links separate from your paragraphs, or place them within.
 Write the following line of code at the end your second paragraph, just before the p end tag.

 ```xml
 <a href="http://dusp.mit.edu">Take me to DUSP.</a>